Logo

 • Keep documentation updated for future reference and consistency.

-• Recognize and reward employees who adapt quickly to new changes.
+• Recognize and reward employees who adapt quickly to changes.

 • Schedule regular check-ins to address concerns and track progress.